LOST-STATS/lost-stats.github.io/Presentation/Tables/Custom_Tables.md

 ## Keep in Mind

-- Graphs are sometimes a more effective way to convay information.
+- Graphs are sometimes a more effective way to convey information.

 ## Also Consider